-The activities carried out by the Bank are subject to supervision exercised by the Dutch Central Bank (De Nederlandsche Bank N.V., the DNB) and by the Autoriteit Financiële Markten (the AFM), the two Dutch supervisory authorities for the financial markets.
-The supervision by the DNB of the Bank's banking services is mainly exercised pursuant to the Dutch Financial Supervision Act (Wet op het financial toezicht,the FSA), which implements European banking supervision legislation as further discussed below.
+The activities carried out by the Bank are subject to supervision exercised by the Dutch Central Bank (De Nederlandsche Bank N.V., the DNB) and by the AFM, the two Dutch supervisory authorities for the financial markets.
+The supervision by the DNB of the Bank's banking services is mainly exercised pursuant to the FSA, which implements European banking supervision legislation as further discussed below.
 The supervision by the AFM of the Bank's securities and investment business is exercised pursuant to the FSA as well, which also implements various European legislation with respect to the activities of investment firms (securities intermediaries and portfolio managers).

 The DNB exercises supervision with respect to the solvency of credit institutions, the structure of credit institutions and the group to which they belong, and the administrative organisation of credit institutions.
 In addition, it exercises liquidity supervision with respect to certain issues that are specific for credit institutions.
-Securities institutions are subject to supervision by the AFM pursuant to the FSA and require a licence from the AFM to undertake their activities in the Netherlands.
-The FSA allows the AFM and DNB to control and verify whether the (legal) persons subject to their supervision comply with the applicable regulations.
+Investment firms are subject to supervision by the AFM pursuant to the FSA and require a licence from the AFM to undertake their activities in the Netherlands.
+The FSA allows the AFM and the DNB to control and verify whether the (legal) persons subject to their supervision comply with the applicable regulations.
 In addition to their supervisory powers, the AFM and the DNB have various powers to enforce compliance if they determine a violation.